custom-components/pyscript/tests/README.md

 pre-commit install
 ```

-To develop code and submit PRs you will want to fork the repository, and follow the
+To submit PRs you will want to fork the repository, and follow the steps above on your
-steps above on your forked repository.
-Once you have pushed your changes to the fork,
+forked repository.
+Once you have pushed your changes to the fork (which should run the
-you can go ahead and submit a PR.
+pre-commit hooks), you can go ahead and submit a PR.

 # Pyscript Tests